sohailsomani/soso-state/README.md

 The streaming interface is a simple adaptation of the event-based interface to make use in async code (like generators) more palatable and easier to debug.

-Imagine a running calculation like a mean with state.
+Imagine a stateful calculation like a moving average.
 One can solve this problem using callbacks, but that can often lead to spaghetti code with captured variables all over the place.
+Instead, we prefer to write a generator which can yield its values.

 The key entrypoint for this usage is the function `Model[State].wait_for(property_access_function=None)`

-This returns an awaitable `Event[T]` which allows you to stream and sink calculations.
+This returns an awaitable `Event[T]` which allows you to stream changes in values.

 A simple (incomplete) example is below.
 A fuller example is available in [streaming](tests/test_Stream.py).